ViciousSquid/Dosidicus/custom_brains/readme.md

 ## Change_colour_when_see_food:
  This squid has a very high novelty_object_investigation drive.
 Interestingly, investigating novelty significantly reduces its hunger (-0.728), suggesting that for this child, curiosity and discovery are almost as fulfilling as eating.

+ This squid has an output binding (set in the designer) that makes it change colour when it can see food

 --------------------